holmesjoli/braille/README.md

 I've also added alt tags to each image in this markdown file for added accessiblity to the documentation of this process.

-### Mobile adaptivity

-To make the visualization somewhat mobile adaptive, I added a breakpoint of 800 pixels in the javascript code.
-The javascript code resizes the SVG, and the CSS code pivots the layout to be a column-based layout instead of a row-based layout.
-In the first step, the cell is magnified to show the matrix, which gets resized with a breakpoint.
-Additionally, I modified CSS properties, e.g. font-size, to adapt the overall fit of the content to a smaller screen.

 ### Design process

 ### Sketches